This page describes the data and infrastructure security that apply to Security Command Center.

 - Security Command Center metadata, including service settings and security findings

-Data in Security Command Center is encrypted at rest and in transit between internal systems.
+Data is encrypted at rest and in transit between internal systems.
 Additionally, Security Command Center's data access controls are compliant with the Health Insurance Portability and Accountability Act (HIPAA) and other Google Cloud compliance offerings.

 Limiting sensitive data

 Administrators and other privileged users in your organization must exercise appropriate care when adding data to Security Command Center.